Island the Walcheren: once Sodom and Gomorrah of the North Sea

 In contrast to the Sunday's rest of today, for centuries the Walcheren was a pagan retreat and safe haven for the Vikings with their slightly aggressive business model.
 Heathendom was rooted deeply here.
-Even in the eleventh century AD the Catholic church still feared its inhabitants would return to their former pagan gods and rituals.
+Even in the eleventh century, the Catholic church still feared its inhabitants would return to their former pagan gods and rituals.
 The Walcheren was also a bridgehead of the Scaldingi.
 These were the Scheldt Vikings led by the feared Ubba the Frisian.
 Ubba was even one of the commanders of the legendary Great Heathen Army that ransacked England.
 Yes, this army partly departed from the Walcheren.

 The result of its pagan history is that the beaches, dunes and soil of the Walcheren are soaked with pagan remains; stones and bones.
 Because of the ever-changing sea and coastline sometimes these remains literally emerge as zombies from their graves.
-Bellow you'll receive some tips in case you have an encounter with these spooky remains, e.g. when swimming in the North Sea at the Walcheren.
+Bellow you will receive some tips in case you have an encounter with these spooky remains, e.g. when swimming in the North Sea at the Walcheren.

 The story in this blog post is about the Walcheren in present-day province Zeeland, the Netherlands and once part of Frisia.
-It's about how the Walcheren at the mouth of the River Scheldt was a strategic spot both from a trade and a military point of view, from the Roman Period until the Early Middle Ages.
+It is about how the Walcheren at the mouth of the river Scheldt was a strategic spot both from a trade and a military point of view, from the Roman Period until the Early Middle Ages.
 During the reign of the Romans, sea ports were located near the modern town of Domburg, being important sea hubs for crossing the North Sea to the Britannia.
 Walichrum, as the settlement near Domburg was named in the Middle Ages, again became an important trade settlement and a garrison of the Frankish kings.
 The Walcheren island in particular was caught up in the middle of Frankish politics, Danish warlords and Frisian trade interests.

 Centuries passed and the town of Walacria (predecessor of Domburg) was slowly swallowed by the sea, as has happened to much more soil of Frisia.
 But who knows it will raise its ugly head from the depths of the cold brown sea once more.